KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-DagelijksWoord by Wim Timmer](https://github.com/wctimmer/MMM-DagelijksWoord)

+1. The repository URL returns a 301 status code, indicating it has been moved.
+Please verify the new location and update the module list if necessary.
-1. There are no keywords in 'package.json'.
+2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-DagelijksWoord.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-DagelijksWoord.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `require("https")` in file `node_helper.js`: Replace `https` with the scoped import `node:https`.
+5. Recommendation: Found `require("https")` in file `node_helper.js`: Replace `https` with the scoped import `node:https`.
-5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+6. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+7. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have an update section (like `## Update`).
+9. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-9. Recommendation: The README's install section should include a copyable fenced command block (for example ```bash ...).
+10. Recommendation: The README's install section should include a copyable fenced command block (for example ```bash ...).
 Please add one so the module can be installed with a single copy/paste ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-10. Recommendation: The README seems to have a modules array (Found `modules: [`).
+11. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-11. Recommendation: The README seems to have a config example without a trailing comma.
+12. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-12. Recommendation: Found `uses: actions/checkout@v3` in file `lint.yml`: Upgrade workflows to use actions/checkout@v6.
+13. Recommendation: Found `uses: actions/checkout@v3` in file `lint.yml`: Upgrade workflows to use actions/checkout@v6.
-13. Recommendation: Found `uses: actions/setup-node@v3` in file `lint.yml`: Upgrade workflows to use actions/setup-node@v6.
+14. Recommendation: Found `uses: actions/setup-node@v3` in file `lint.yml`: Upgrade workflows to use actions/setup-node@v6.
-14. Recommendation: Found `npm run` in file `lint.yml`: Prefer `node --run` over invoking npm run directly.
+15. Recommendation: Found `npm run` in file `lint.yml`: Prefer `node --run` over invoking npm run directly.
-15. Recommendation: There is no CHANGELOG file.
+16. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-16. Recommendation: There is no CODE_OF_CONDUCT file.
+17. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-17. Recommendation: There is no dependabot configuration file.
+18. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-18. Recommendation: Replace eslintrc by new flat config.
+19. Recommendation: Replace eslintrc by new flat config.
+20. Recommendation: 1 GitHub Actions job could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-ELMPrayerTime by Moin Ahmed](https://github.com/moinahmed001/MMM-ELMPrayerTime)